-i) Due to the changes in fee structure and the quarterly evaluation of research providers by the buyside, banks are genuinely reshaping focus from churning out cookie cutter research to maximising quality of insights.
+- Due to the changes in fee structure and the quarterly evaluation of research providers by the buyside, banks are genuinely reshaping focus from churning out cookie cutter research to maximizing the quality of insights.

-ii) Independent brokers and middle market firms who were already competing via quality had a head start and are taking a larger market share than pre-regulation
+- Independent brokers and middle-market firms who were already competing via quality had a head start and are taking a larger market share than pre-regulation

-v) research depts are typically becoming loss leaders for the larger firms.
+- Research depts are typically becoming Loss Leaders for larger firms.
 However, this is part of the Investment Banking package and, at least from today's viewpoint, provision of research is expected to continue.

-vi) Revenues (and therefore bonuses) are increasingly unpredictable due to the research provider evaluation process.
-This means, in 2019 you may be expecting a top-bucket bonus, however, if your client's evaluate your firm's research as bottom bucket and underpay, you may be pretty unhappy during bonus season.
+- Revenues (and therefore bonuses) are increasingly unpredictable due to the research provider evaluation process.
+This means, in 2019 you may be expecting a top-bucket bonus, however, if your client evaluates your firm's research as the bottom bucket and underpay, you may be pretty unhappy during bonus season.

-I have couple of questions which you guys may be able to help with:
+I have a couple of questions which you guys may be able to help with:

-- Have you noticed headcount increase/decrease in research departments
+- Have you noticed a headcount increase/decrease in research departments

 - Do you perceive the regulation to have positively impacted the ER career (higher quality products) or negatively impacted (less lucrative)